← Back to trust

 4.4.
 Causal-chain analysis

 The mechanism linking architectural features to governance-form drift is analyzed through causal-chain reconstruction (Gerring 2007; Waldner 2012).
 Each link in the chain is specified, supported by primary-source evidence, and connected to the next link through a transparent inference.
-Chapter 5 reconstructs the chain from the original LINK-only service architecture through CCIP interface abstraction to Payment Abstraction settlement re-denomination.
-Chapter 6 then applies Williamson’s specificity typology to the five linked functions.
-Chapter 7 develops the theoretical extension: compound specificity as the mechanism driving hybrid-to-hierarchy drift.
+Part 5 reconstructs the chain from the original LINK-only service architecture through CCIP interface abstraction to Payment Abstraction settlement re-denomination.
+Part 6 then applies Williamson’s specificity typology to the five linked functions.
+Part 7 develops the theoretical extension: compound specificity as the candidate mechanism behind hybrid-to-hierarchy drift.

 The original Chainlink white paper (Chainlink Labs 2017) and the legacy operator-forwarder contracts together describe the ex ante service architecture.
 Client contracts send payment to operator contracts through the LINK token’s transferAndCall path.
 The operator contract verifies that the transfer came from the LINK token, escrows the payment, and later allows earned LINK to be withdrawn by node operators.